nimrodkingston/Stable-Matching-games-calculator/README.md

 ### Manual Input
 If the manual input option is chosen for inputting an instance of a matching game, the utility matrices for both sides of the matching will have to be inputted along with the order of transfer proposals to take place and the epsilon approximate value which the solution will be tested against.

+All matrix inputs in both the manual and text file inputs follow this input scheme:

 ![Matrix input](https://user-images.githubusercontent.com/55467605/217366042-1e4436be-31a6-41c0-97e2-970111568023.jpg)

-Matrix inputs are in the shown format where spaces represents seperated elements and a newline represents seperated rows.
+In the shown formatting spaces represents a seperation between elements and a newline represents seperated rows.
+It should also be noted that all matrix inputs must be square (i.e. have dimensions NxN) otherwise the input will not be accepted.